chef-boneyard/chef-rfc/rfc015-chef-12.md

 ### Bug Fixes

-We are keeping track of the minor things that need to be fixed or included in Chef 12 on [Github Issues](https://github.com/opscode/chef/issues) with `Milestone: Chef 12`.
+We are keeping track of the minor things that need to be fixed or included in Chef 12 on [GitHub Issues](https://github.com/opscode/chef/issues) with `Milestone: Chef 12`.
 Feel free to check them out or file a new issue there.